arineng/draft-rdap-jcr/README.md

 # Getting JCRValidator

 This project uses JCRValidator to test and setup the JCR.
 JCRValidator is a Ruby program and should be installed as a Ruby gem.
+As of this release, use 0.8.3.

-    gem install jcrvalidator
+    gem install jcrvalidator -v 0.8.3

 # Testing RDAP JSON